Finding and arranging

 Bachelor Research Project Grading Form (Astronomy)

-Bachelor Research Project Grading Form (Astronomy & Physics)
+Bachelor Research Project Grading and Publish Form (Astronomy & Physics)

 Astronomy Research Project Evaluation Form

-- Make sure that the Bachelor Reserach Project in your Study Plan is approved by the Astronomy study advisor.
+- Make sure that the Bachelor Research Project in your study plan is approved by the Astronomy study advisor.

 - Enroll for the Bachelor Research Project in uSis.
 Make sure you enter the correct study activity number(s) for your project.
 Click here for more information.